tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/notes/reflections.md

 * Beef up My First Git Repo example
 * Add Battleship tests to make it less possible to complete all the tests and have a working game.
 * Write up note at the end of week 2 as an exercise
-* Clean up assignment formatting - merge requirements and normal mode.
+* Clean up assignment formatting - **merge requirements and normal mode**.
 Get consistent about deliverables (maybe unbold) and notes/additional resources.
 * Give all assignments better (simpler) names.
+* The students have requested more days of build-a-whole-app.
+* Use Foundation instead of Bourbon
+* Readings at night were largely ignored.
+Probably better to have smaller sets of reading.
+* Git immersion stunk.
+Pro Git better?
+* Update assignment JSONs as we work through cohort 4.

+Rails approach for next time:

+* W3D2: Rails new (structure on board), HTML forms, GET and POST, params, rails-footnotes gem.
+* Motivation
+* W3D3: Database, migrations, models.
+Make a database table for Quotations.
+Scaffold (comment out `jbuilder` gem).
+* Wallet
+* W3D4: Validations, Relations, .count, .sum, etc.  Heroku.
+* WEEKEND: Health Tracker
+* W4D1: Scaffold deep-dive, has_many/belongs_to, .order, .where, etc.
+* Wallet Prime
+* W4D2: SCSS, Foundation, using console to set data, seeds
+* Menu
+* W4D3: Session, Access/Auth/Auth.
+Give them a checklist of how to get the assignment done.
+* Parent Emails
+* W4D4: Review and rebuild it all together.
+* WEEKEND: Gradebook